everything she knows

 (≧◡≦)

 When something goes wrong, nina back is always there.
 When you're not sure what to try next, nina diff shows you the picture.
-And when things go right, the dango lets you know.
+And when things go right, Nina keeps the terminal feeling light.